Enabling AI-powered sales outreach

 The insights were clear:

-• Sales reps didn’t need writing help — they needed relevance and ready-to-send copy
+Sales reps didn’t need writing help — they needed relevance and ready-to-send copy

-• The design had to be structured, scannable, context-aware, and require minimal cognitive effort, based on how reps work.
+The design had to be structured, scannable, context-aware, and require minimal cognitive effort, based on how reps work.

-This led to several possible UX directions.
+After wireframing, we focused on several possible UX directions.
 We needed to test them and choose the one that delivered the most clarity and speed.

 Internal user interviews